Hebjies/Hebjies/README.md

-### Hi there 👋
+### Hi there 👋, this is Heberto Jimenez
-## I'm Heberto Jimenez, an electrical engineer in love with machine learning and python.
+## An electrical engineer in love with machine learning and python.

 - 🔭 I’m currently working on ScotiaBank Technology
 - 🌱 I’m currently learning AI engeneering (deep learning) and Django